AnthonyTechnologies/python-styleguide/syntax.md

 ### 2.4 Statements
 Generally only one statement per line.

-However, you may put the result of a test on the same line as the test only if the entire statement fits on one line.
-In particular, you can never do so with try/except since the try and except can't both fit on the same line, and you can only do so with an if only if there is no else.
+However, placing the result of a test on the same line as the test is acceptable only if the entire statement fits on one line.
+In particular, this must never be done with try/except since the try and except cannot both fit on the same line, and it is acceptable with an if only when there is no else.

 Examples: